 Travel Plan in Istria Croatia – Activities

 There are a number of places we are hoping to visit during our stay.
+There is so much you can fit into a Croatia itinerary.
 As well as making the most of the facilities on the campsite.
 Monkey has already got his eye on the waterslides….

 Roman Ruins in Pula

 Since we fly in and out of Pula I am hoping we will get a chance to explore.
 The most iconic landmark in the town is the Amphitheatre.
 It is Croatia’s best preserved ancient monument and the worlds sixth largest surviving arena.
 There is also an impressive looking archway the Arch of Sergians.

 A day trip by a short boat ride.
 There are two islands which you can actually visit via a tour, mini train or by hiring a golf buggy.
 We are hoping to grab some snorkel gear for kids and be able to give Monkey the opportunity to try snorkelling for the first time.
 Since the turquoise waters are extremely clear and there is a lots of fish life.
 There is also lots of other things to see on the islands, including ruins, a museum and a 1600 year old olive tree.
 Also I think Monkey has his heart set on finding dinosaur foot prints.